DevTexRanger/DEM_SQL/README.md

 ## Introduction

 This example will go through how to wrangle demographic data using MS SQL (Access).
-We will also be using R to download data (median household income) from the 5-Year American Community Survey (ACS) to help us join the two subqeries, filter, and order the results.
+We will also be using R to download data (median household income) from the 5-Year American Community Survey (ACS) to help us join the two subqueries, filter, and order the results.

-This exercise assumes that one maintans a databse which has collected, over the years, varioous population estimates from the same source as tables and stores them in a flat-file relational database.
+This exercise assumes that one maintains a database which has collected, over the years, various population estimates from the same source as tables and stores them in a flat-file relational database.
 Even as a stand-alone exercise, this brief guide will demonstrate the value of using SQL in conjunction with other data processing tools, in this case R, to tackle complex queries.

 ## Data